tatjana-lin/BiblioHub_QA/README.md

 # BiblioHub_QA
 ## Project Overview:
-This is my graduation project after the QA Manual and Automation Tester course in AIT-TR school, Berlin, Germany.
-I was a part of a student team.
-My role - QA engineer.
+This is my graduation project on completing the QA Manual and Automation Tester course at AIT-TR school, Berlin, Germany.
+I was part of a student team.
+My role was a QA engineer.

-The goal of my project is automation of testing of the BiblioHub website, created by our team.
+The goal of my project is design and implementation of manual and automated tests for the BiblioHub website created by our team.
 The project’s initial name was Bibliothèque.
-Here you can get acquainted with the code
+You can see the code here:
 [Backend](https://github.com/Anarchitector/Bibliotheque_backend)
 [Frontend](https://github.com/Anarchitector/Bibliotheque_frontend).